wolldog/role-call/README.md

 ## Questions

-  If you have questions regarding the Team-mate application, you can contact me directly by email at lydiawallis@live.co.uk or reach out to me on GitHub at https://www.github.com/wolldog.
+  If you have questions regarding the Role-Call application, you can contact me directly by email at lydiawallis@live.co.uk or reach out to me on GitHub at https://www.github.com/wolldog.